-Despite this, James Madison's overall contributions make him one of America's greatest and most important Founders.
-He helped create a government strong enough to be effective while also respecting the rights of its citizens-one that allowed America to prosper and become the freest, most powerful nation in the world.
+Regardless of these mistakes, James Madison's overall contributions make him one of America's greatest and most important Founders.
+He helped create a government strong enough to be effective while also respecting the rights of its citizens - one that allowed America to prosper and become the freest, most powerful nation in the world.